ArtiPedia/blog-v3/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 ![How to sync folders with Github - Change branch in Github Desktop]({{ site.url }}/images/change-branch-in-github-desktop.jpg)
 {: .left .half}

+Changing branch is not required if you are using master branch for the website.
+{: .y}

 Now change the branch to **gh-pages** as shown in the screenshot.
 Now right click on the repository listed on the left side and choose **Open in Explorer**.
 It will open an Explorer window with just a ```.git``` folder inside it.

 <p class="clear"></p>